 As a stage actress Amy toured schools with CNS Shakespeare company in 2008 and received rave reviews for her portrayals of Helena, Ophelia, and the Nurse in their 2009 Fringe shows.

-Amy launched her long awaited book, Wide Open, last year and her newest show, ‘Don’t Worry, I’ve Got It Covered’ just finished a sell out season at The Adelaide Fringe.
-‘Don’t Worry, I’ve Got It Covered’ will be unleashed onto Melbourne audiences this winter.
-Stay tuned!
+Amy launched her long awaited book, Wide Open, in 2016, and her newest show, ‘Don’t Worry, I’ve Got It Covered’ enjoyed a sell out season at the 2017 Adelaide Fringe, and will be unleashed onto Melbourne Fringe audiences this year!